 Every person accused of criminal activity has the right to an attorney and due process in the United States.
-If you are facing an accusation of aggravated battery in the Indianapolis area, it’s vital to find a aggravated battery attorney who can accurately and responsibly handle your case.
+If you are facing an accusation of aggravated battery in the Indianapolis area, it’s vital to find an aggravated battery attorney who can accurately and responsibly handle your case.
 At Banks & Brower, we’ve built our reputation on results.
-A criminal charge for aggravated battery can lead to jail time, fines, and difficulty finding employment.
+A criminal charge for an aggravated battery can lead to jail time, fines, and difficulty finding employment.
 Reliable legal representation can make a difference in these situations.
-Our attorneys understand what’s at stake in an aggravated battery case and take our responsibilities as defense attorneys seriously through every step of the process.
+Our Indianapolis Aggravated Battery Attorneys understand what’s at stake in an aggravated battery case and take our responsibilities seriously through every step of the process.

 Facing an accusation of aggravated battery is a serious issue with potentially lifelong consequences.
 An experienced criminal defense attorney can be invaluable to individuals in these situations.
 In any criminal case, the burden of proof falls on the prosecution.
 Prosecutors must prove guilt beyond a reasonable doubt using the evidence available to them.
 The victim may also file a civil action against the accused in some aggravated battery cases.
 A defense attorney can potentially help in both of these scenarios.

 In a criminal case, it’s up to the defense attorney to poke holes in the prosecution’s case or prove beyond a reasonable doubt that the evidence isn’t reliable in the case.
 The standards for evidence in criminal cases are very high, and a good defense attorney will know how to dismantle poorly constructed prosecutions.